 Fellowships are open to all faculty and staff from any department at a 2019-2020 WNYSLC member institution including:

-Applications may be submitted by individual faculty, by teams of faculty, or by departments interested in team-teaching or interdisciplinary collaborations.
-The proposed course must be taught in the following academic year.
+The Fellow application is available online and may be submitted by individual faculty, by teams of faculty, or by departments interested in team-teaching or interdisciplinary collaborations.
+Applications are due by May 8th.

 Faculty Fellows will receive